 By pulling Instagram data into Google Looker Studio, you can create dashboards which show how well your posts, stories and reels are performing and how this impacts your website and your business.
 But how do you do it?
 Let’s find out…

-Google Data Studio is a powerful tool which enables you to pull in data from various sources and display them in any format you want – be it in tables or various types of graph – and really drill down into your data.
+Google Looker Studio (formerly known as Google Data Studio) is a powerful tool which enables you to pull in data from various sources and display them in any format you want – be it in tables or various types of graph – and really drill down into your data.

 Instagram, one of the most popular social networks around, offers very limited analytics within its own platform.

-Business accounts can view Insights via the Instagram mobile app and see data on interactions, reach and impressions for individual posts, stories or promotions.
+Business accounts can view Insights via the Instagram mobile app and see data on interactions, reach and impressions for individual posts, stories, reels or promotions.
 However, there’s no way to see this on a desktop, or perform any kind of complex analysis on the data.